TheWheelz/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - This delete the folder betty from myfirst directory 9-firstdirdeletion - This delete the directory
-10-back - This returns the directory back to the previous directory 11-lists - This list the (a - hidden,. - current, .. - parent, /boot directories all in a l - list)
+10-back - This returns the directory back to the previous directory 11-lists - This list the (a - hidden,. - current, .. - parent, /boot directories all in a l - list) 12-filetype  - This prints the type of file